Introduction {#intro}

-Internal references let you create clickable links to headings, images, and charts within your document.
+Internal references let you create clickable links to headings, images, charts, and tables within your document.
 References are automatically resolved with correct numbering at render time.

 Defining anchors